MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-the-web-app.md

 - Connect to WiFi to avoid phone network data usage.

-- Disable battery optimizations on Kaizala - To do this, go to Kaizala Settings and optimize your notifications.
+- Disable battery optimizations on Kaizala.
+To do this, go to Kaizala settings and optimize your notifications.

 - Do not hard close the Kaizala app.